Capitol Hill: 18th century

+19th century

 In 1801, Thomas Jefferson, who was at the time President of the United States, selected the location of the Marine Barracks, which had to be within marching distance of both the Capitol and the White House, near the Washington Navy Yard.
 By 1810, shops, goldsmiths, blacksmiths, and churches were flourishing in the area.

 The Civil War resulted in more construction in the Capitol Hill area, including the building of hospitals.
 Construction of new houses continued in the 1870s and 1880s.
 The neighborhood began to divide along racial and economic class lines.

 Electricity, piped water, and plumbing were introduced in the 1890s, and were first available in the downtown areas of the District of Columbia, including Capitol Hill.
 There was a real estate development boom between 1890 and 1910 as the Capitol Hill area became one of the first neighborhoods having these modern conveniences.

+20th century

 In 1976, the Capitol Hill Historic District was placed on the National Register of Historic Places.
 It is one of the largest historic districts in the United States.
-The boundaries of the historic district are irregular, extending southward from F Street NE, as far east as 14th Street, as far west as South Capitol Street, and with a southern limit marked chiefly by Virginia Avenue but including some territory as far south as M Street SE.
+The boundaries of the historic district are irregular, extending southward from F Street NE, as far east as 15th Street, as far west as South Capitol Street, and with a southern limit marked chiefly by Virginia Avenue but including some territory as far south as M Street SE.
 It includes buildings from the Federal period (1800 to 1820) through 1919, but most of the buildings are late Victorian.

 Capitol Hill has remained a fairly stable middle-class neighborhood throughout its existence.
 It suffered a period of economic decline and rising crime in the mid-20th century but gradually recovered.
 During the so-called "crack epidemic" of the 1980s, its fringes were often affected.
 Beginning in the 1990s, the neighborhood has undergone intense gentrification.